The PhD program aims to support researchers to become emancipated independent researchers in the fields of performance and scenography, or beyond.

 The PhD program is organized on a tailor-made basis with each individual researcher.
 The program is organized within the a.pass research center, that facilitates the research of the research curator, the associate researchers, and the independent researchers (see below), but also communicates closely with the post-master program.
 Concretely this means that a PhD researcher applies to develop (part of) her trajectory within the a.pass environment.
 This can happen in the pre-PhD phase, or at any time during the PhD trajectory.
 Since a.pass can only support PhD trajectories, but not grant or evaluate the PhD certificate, the researcher has to find, or be already associated with a university and a university supervisor.
 When starting a PhD project in a.pass, the researcher and the research curator together make up a work contract that stipulates the temporal structure (how long will the researcher be working in a.pass? how many times does she plan to come back?), the foreseen research steps that will be developed within the a.pass environment and the public outcome of the research within that period of time.

 This contract then will be signed by the researcher, the a.pass research coordinator, the supervisor at the university, and the head of the department of the university.

-The 650 square meters collective studio, situated on the 4th floor of the building, where participants can develop their work, workshops and presentatiosns can take place.
+The 650 square meters collective studio, situated on the 4th floor of the building, where the program takes place and researchers can develop their work.

-Just bellow, on the 3dr floor of the Bottelarej, we installed the administrative office and a collective library and meeting space.
+The second space on the 3dr floor is dedicated to the administrative office, collective library and meeting space.

-Beside that there is a storage space for our technical equipment and a work shop for small scenographic undertakings.
+As well we provide a storage space for technical equipment and a workshop for small scenography undertakings.